 The Danger of UPnP

-Many claims that UPnP, by design, is insecure.
+Many claim that UPnP, by design, is insecure.
 It is a protocol that is designed to automatically open ports into a firewall and allow an outsider to access a hosted server on a local machine that is protected by that firewall.

 This can be compared to fixing an industrial lock onto a door guarding all your valuable items and leaving the key in the lock for anyone to use.